Finite \'etale extension of Tate rings and decompletion of perfectoid algebras: Introduction

 \section{Introduction}

-In the basic part of perfectoid geometry, one of the most fundamental tools that is frequently used is the \textit{Almost purity theorem}, which was first proved by Faltings for certain big algebras over discrete valuation rings coming from smooth algebras and by Scholze for perfectoid algebras over a perfectoid field.
-By definition, an (integral) perfectoid algebra is a $p$-torsion free, complete ring $A_0$ such that the Frobenius map on $A_0/(p)$ is surjective with cokernel $\pi A_0$ for which $\pi^p=p u$ for some $u \in A_0^\times$.
-One drawback is that one needs to work with $p$-adically complete ring, which prevents us from taking infinite integral extensions of \textit{$p$-adically complete} rings directly.
+In the basic part of perfectoid geometry, one of the most fundamental tools that is frequently used is the \textit{Almost purity theorem}, which was first proved by Faltings for certain big algebras constructed from smooth algebras over a discrete valuation ring, and then by Scholze for perfectoid algebras over a perfectoid field.
+One drawback of perfectoid rings is that one needs to work with $p$-adically complete rings, which prevents us from taking infinite integral extensions of \textit{$p$-adically complete} rings directly.
 Roughly speaking, a \textit{Witt-perfect} condition on a $p$-torsion free ring is defined in the same way as for perfectoid algebras, except that it need not be $p$-adically complete.
 This class of rings had been introduced by Davis and Kedlaya in \cite{DK14} and \cite{DK15}.
 However, a difficulty lurks in dealing with Witt-perfect rings, due to the lack of tilting correspondence for those rings.

 The present note stems from authors' endeavor to reaching deeper understanding of the papers \cite{DK14} and \cite{DK15}.
 Our aim is to prove some basic results and explain their consequences which are of great importance in the situation where one wants to avoid taking $p$-adic completion.
 We also make extensive studies on the comparisons between (almost) Witt-perfect algebra and (almost) perfectoid algebras.
 It is clear from Andr\'e's work \cite{An1} that almost perfectoid algebras naturally show up in certain applications.

-All rings are assumed to be commutative with a unity.
+$\bf{Notation}$: All rings are assumed to be commutative with a unity.
 For a finite projective ring extension $A \hookrightarrow B$, denote by $\textnormal{Tr}_{B/A}:B \to A$ the trace map; see the book \cite{Fo17} for the construction.
-Let us state the main results; see Proposition \ref{prop513}, Proposition \ref{prop1224}, Theorem \ref{maincor1} and Theorem \ref{lemalprjct} below.
+For a ring $A$ and an $A$-algebra $B$, we denote by $A^+_B$ (resp.\ $A^*_B$) the $A$-subalgebra of $B$ consisting of all elements that are integral (resp.\ almost integral) over $A$, which are found in Definition \ref{Defintcompleteint}.
+For the definition of a Tate ring $A$ with the subset of powerbounded elements $A^\circ$, see Definition \ref{TateDefinition}.